Training a DQN agent to play Connect Four

 Once all the entities and parameters that are needed have been instantiated, we can start training the agent to optimize the policy.

-shows iteration metrics periodically.
+The function train shows iteration metrics periodically.
 Some values will correspond to averages obtained from current values and previous iterations in order to recognize trends during training.

 In each episode the policy model is evaluated playing against a random agent.